johnpatramanis/Proteomic_Pipeline/README.md

 git clone https://github.com/johnpatramanis/Proteomic_Pipeline.git
 ```

-If your computer does not have git installed then you can use
+If your computer does not have git installed then the above command will fail.
+You can instead use:

 ```bash
 wget https://github.com/johnpatramanis/Proteomic_Pipeline/archive/refs/heads/main.zip
 unzip main.zip